ISH Extra-Curricular Activities Programme: ECAP.

 We currently run a Junior School Art Club (grades 1 to 5); a Middle School Art Club (grades 6 to 8); and a Stage Design Group (grades 8 to 12) responsible for designing and creating the scenery for our school drama/musical performances.

 - Special Interests.

-We currently run a Chess Club (grades 1 to 12); the Yearbook Production Team (grades 9 to 12); the Model United Nations and Debating Society (grades 10 and 11); Relax Kids (three separate Junior School groups at various times of the school year) for grades P1 to P3, grades 1 to 3 and grades 4 and 5 to teach relaxation and mindfulness; a CAS Cooking Class (grades 11-12); the History of the School Project (grades 8 to 11); the Greenish Group (grades 6 and 7); and a Robotics Club (grades 4 and 5).
+We currently run a Chess Club (grades 1 to 12); the Yearbook Production Team (grades 9 to 12); the Model United Nations and Debating Society (grades 10 and 11); Relax Kids for students in grades 1 to 5 is a pioneering system of teaching children mindfulness and relaxation techniques to help them cope with stress, anxiety and behavioral problems.
+Please refer to the Special Interests section for information relating to the different groups; a CAS Cooking Class (grades 11-12); the History of the School Project (grades 8 to 11); the Greenish Group (grades 6 and 7); and a Robotics Club (grades 4 and 5).
 In addition, a group of students in grades 6 to 12 support several local charities in the Kids 4 Kids project.

 As a general rule, we will not charge fees for ECAP activities if they take place on campus and the students are taught in groups, although a small fee may be charged for materials in certain activities (for example, art classes).

 - The Music Enrichment Programme where students are taught individually.

 - The NECIS Sports Programme.
 Although students are not charged for the actual activity, parents are expected to pay 60% of all the associated trip costs (transport, accommodation, tournament fees, etc.).
 ISH contributes the remaining 40% of the total costs.